 Many Clients Report Feeling Symptoms of Burnout From The Divorce Process

 Navigating a divorce is one of the most stressful life events one can go through.
 This is because there is so much involved in restructuring a family including dividing finances, agreeing on a parenting plan and the emotional impact of the breakdown of a relationship.
 In addition, family law files can take a significant amount of your time and financial resources.
-All of these factors, combined with the Covid-19 pandemic can lead you to feeling the effects of legal burnout.
+All of these factors, combined with the last effects of the global Covid-19 pandemic, can lead you to feeling the effects of legal burnout.
 Our team of family law lawyers in Calgary understand the impact a divorce can have and strive to work with clients to reduce conflict and achieve timely resolutions so that you can focus on what is most important to you.

 Decision making overload

 Are you exhausted by the end of the day and the thought of making even the most basic decision sends you into despair?
 You may be experiencing what is known as Decision Fatigue.
 Decision Fatigue is a result of being forced to make too many decisions in a fixed period of time.
-If you are experiencing decision fatigue this can result in risky decision making, or the avoidance of making any decisions at all – both of which can be very detrimental in a divorce.
+If you are experiencing decision fatigue this can result in risky decision making, or the avoidance of making any decisions at all – both of which can be very detrimental in divorce proceedings.